remles1/minesweeper-django/readme.md

 An online platform for playing the classic Minesweeper game.
 Features include post-game statistics, a global leaderboard showcasing top performances, and player profiles with best time tracking.

 This project is NOT production ready.
 It's just a hobby project that I made for educational purposes.
-Some parts of the code need refactoring, like the websocket consumer which is too bulky, but the project served it's educational purpose and I moved on to more difficult projects now.
-Apart from the game itself, frontend is pure programmer art.
+Some parts of the code need refactoring, like for example the websocket consumer which is too bulky.
+The project served it's educational purpose and I've moved on to more difficult projects now.
+Apart from the game itself which I carefully put together, frontend is pure programmer art.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>